baremetalhelp/baremetal.help/docs/docs/intro.md

 - [ ] Clarify potential issues and fixes for each step
 - [ ] Clarify and be super explicit about the P2 trial license
 - [ ] Dependency diagram for the enterprise track is wrong: It should reflect options and dependencies better
+- [ ] Describe what exactly ControlTower is and how to operate it.
+This should include default SCPs and examples of creating our own.
+- [ ] Still with CT, show best practices for managing accounts.
+AFT?
+- [ ] Show how to configure CLI access via AWS config for SSO
+- [ ] Create reusable CDK Constructs for common components and publish them separately.
+Check again whether that's already been done and leverage those if they're any good.
+- [ ] And when you do that, make them take, for example, either an existing bucket or a bucket configuration for a new one.
+Better still in that case, pass an existing origin like `S3Origin` instead of the bucket.
+Otherwise the default will be a bucket configured as origin.
+I like that better.

 :::note
 BareMetal is not really a trademark.
 But "BareMetal is not really a trademark™" is.